UCO Funeral Service Education Frequently asked questions.

 Is there a student organization associated with Funeral Service in which I can get involved ?

 Yes!
 Sigma Phi Sigma is the Funeral Service co-ed fraternity.
 This group has social events, attends conventions, takes trips, and organizes community service events.
-Please see the link in the side bar for more information on how to get involved.

 My questions were not answered here who may I contact?